ZacharyBournand/crave-finder/README.md

 1. Go to: https://github.com/ZacharyBournand/crave-finder

 2. Clone the repository
-    a) Click on the green "Code" button
+    - Click on the green "Code" button
     b) Copy the HTTPS link: https://github.com/ZacharyBournand/crave-finder.git
     c) Open "Git Bash" (or another application to clone the repository)
     d) Paste the copied HTTPS link